 When your Mac restarts it will empty the RAM and any disk cashes, so when it starts up again you should find that things run smoother.

 However, restarting your Mac may not be convenient.
-Perhaps your system has hung and you are afraid of losing unsaved information, perhaps and the idea of reopening umpteen apps doesn’t appeal, or maybe you are in the middle of something that you don’t want to interrupt (even if that is the process that is stealing all the RAM).
+Perhaps your system has hung and you are afraid of losing unsaved information, perhaps and the idea of closing and reopening umpteen apps doesn't appeal, or maybe you are in the middle of something that you don't want to interrupt (even if that is the process that is stealing all the RAM).